Genivia/ugrep/README.md

            -w, --word-regexp
                   The PATTERN is searched for as a word, such that the matching text is preceded by a non-word character and is followed by a non-word character.
-Word characters are letters, digits and the underscore.
-With option -P, word characters are Unicode letters, digits and underscore.
-This option has no effect if -x is also specified.
-If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option has no effect on -f FILE patterns to allow -f FILE patterns to narrow or widen the scope of the PATTERN search.
+Word-like characters are Unicode letters, digits and connector punctuations such as underscore.

            --width[=NUM]
                   Truncate the output to NUM visible characters per line.
 The width